olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 ```

 ##### Option arguments
 These are arguments represented as dropdowns in the UI.
 Here the string value must be an exact match for the option string.
-For convenience, it is recommended to use the `` property of the operation.
+For convenience, it is recommended to use the `arg` property of the operation.

 Example: `toDecimal`
 ```javascript